JeyasuryaUR/Simple-Recommendation-System/README.md

 - Role: The script checks if the user's role is in the roles associated with the question.
 - Experience Level: The `experience_level_filter` function checks if the user's experience level is equal to or higher than the question's level.
 This is based on the assumption that an expert can prepare beginner questions too.
-- Tags: The `tag_filter` function checks if at least half of the question's tags are common with the user's tags.
+- Tags: The `tag_filter` function checks if at least one of the question's tags are common with the user's tags.
 - Category: If the user has specified a category, the script checks if the question's category matches the user's category.

 Finally, the script prints the recommended questions, along with their answer, difficulty level, and category.
 Each question is numbered for easy reference.

-## User Input
+## User Filter

-The script will prompt you to enter the following:
+The filter pane will allow you to modify the following:

 - Role: The role for which you want to recommend questions (e.g., "Software Developer").
 - Experience Level: Your experience level ("Beginner", "Intermediate", "Expert").